 Making changes to a Listed building: The crucial things to know

-We get a lot of calls from people about Listed buildings.
+Urbanist Architecture gets a lot of calls from people about listed buildings.
 These tend to fall into a few categories:

-1. People who made changes to Listed buildings having not checked what they are allowed to do and are now in big trouble.
+• People who made changes to listed buildings having not checked what they are allowed to do and are now in big trouble.

-2. People who have bought a Listed building and are confident that they can do whatever they want with it.
+• People who have bought a listed building and are confident they can do whatever they want with it.

-3. People who own a Listed building and are terrified, convinced that they can do almost nothing at all to it.
+• People who own a listed building and are terrified, convinced that they can do almost nothing at all to it.

-As a starting point, it’s probably safest to be in the third category, because since making unauthorised changes to a Listed building is a criminal offence, those in the first two groups can end up in serious trouble.
+As a starting point, it’s probably safest to be in the third category; since making unauthorised changes to a listed building is a criminal offence, those in the first two groups can end up in serious trouble.

-That doesn’t mean, however, you should despair of making any changes at all to your Listed building.
-Listed Building Consent is granted all the time.
-But you do need a very clear idea of what you are doing.
-We certainly think there should be an information pack automatically provided to anyone who becomes the owner of a Listed building.
+However, that doesn’t mean you should despair of making any changes at all to your listed building.
+Listed building consent is granted all the time.
+You just need a very clear idea of what you are doing, which hopefully this blog post will help you with.

 The Basics

-What we are talking about here are buildings on the list overseen by Historic England (or the equivalent lists in Scotland, Wales and Northern Ireland) and protected by law - locally Listed buildings are a very different thing altogether.
-Nationally Listed buildings generally are given that status because they have:
+What we are talking about here are buildings on the list overseen by Historic England (or the equivalent lists in Scotland, Wales and Northern Ireland) and that are protected by law - locally listed buildings are a very different thing altogether.
+Nationally listed buildings generally are given that status because they have:

 • Architectural interest